smallest-inc/smallest-node-sdk/README.md

 Atoms are agents that can talk to anyone on voice or text in any language, in any voice.
 Imagine an AI that you can hire to perform end-to-end tasks for your business.
 The following examples give an overview of how AtomsClient leverages abstractions such as KnowledgeBase, Campaigns and graph-based Workflows to let you build the smartest voice agent for your usecase.

-You can find the full reference for Atoms [here](./docs/atoms/Api.md).

 ### Creating your first Agent

 ```python